GeekyNerdFromPh/100-days-of-code/log.md

 **Thoughts:**
 It's nice to know some techniques on how to make an accessable website using the appropriate and semantic tags.
 It's kind of overwhelming but I'm excited to build a real one someday.

+### Day 8: August 10, 2022 - Wednesday

+**Today's Progress**:

+Day 8 of #100DaysOfCode in
+@freeCodeCamp
+ .

+Finished some small projects but I've learned a lot while doing it.
+I applied the topics what I've learned earlier and it turns out great.

+**Thoughts:**

+I'm very proud to say that I've finished some small projects but had so many learnings doing it.